taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 Thank you for your constructive comments.
 As pointed out, we acknowledge that it is important to show the results of experiments in noisy environments from a practical point of view.
-Additional experiments were performed under the following conditions:
+Additional experiments were performed under the following three conditions:

-1. Experiments with extra interference noise.
+1. One extra interference
-2. Experiments with speech babble noise.
+2. Speech babble noise
+3. Observation noise

-For detailed experimental conditions, results, and discussions, please see the new Subsection 5.5 in the revised edition.
+For detailed experimental conditions, results, and discussions, please see **Subsection 5.2** in the revised edition.
 As for experiments under real environments, due to time constraints, we decided to leave it for future work and have added to the conclusions of the revised manuscript.

 > 2. Figure 6 is difficult to view, particularly when printed in greyscale.
 >    Another figure that supports your conclusion in a clearer manner may be beneficial.

 Thank you for your suggestion.
-As shown below, we also made a modified example plot of a beam pattern with only a few frequencies, which is widely used in the context of beamforming, but we think it is rather difficult to view.
+As shown below, we also made a modified example plot of a beam pattern with only a few frequencies, which is widely used in beamforming, but is rather difficult to view.

 <figure>
   <img src="./fig/freq-limit/ref.png" style="width:60%;display:block;margin:auto">